lvalnegri/Rtemplate/README.md

 ### *R* Package Worflow

 - Create a [GitHub](https://github.com/lvalnegri/) repository whose name equals the package name.
 Remember that a package name must begin with a letter and contain only letters, numbers, and the dot `.` (you then can't use dash `-` or underscore `_`).
 In any case, the dot is discouraged to avoid confusion with classes' methods.

+- As a general rule, create a `dev` branch (or whatever else suits you best) to separate the code in development from the deployment.
+It's possible to use either the GUI controls on the top right pane of the RStudio interface, or the native `git`:
+  - `...` create the branch
+  - `...` add files to stage and commit
+  - `...` merge to the `main` branch

+  Other git commands that could be useful are the following:
+  - `...` remove the last commit (without modifying the files)
+  - `...`

 - Create a new `RStudio` project as *Version Control* \> *git* using the previous repository address (the project name can be different from the package name, but to avoid possible problems afterwards I'd keep the same writings for both).